coreybutler/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Create a report to help us improve
-title: ''
+title: 'gh-project'
-labels: 'needs review'
+labels: 'no assign'
-assignees: ''
+assignees: 'no assign'

 ---